fooheads/ruf/README.md

 # Ruf

-Ruf provides futures in Ruby by wrapping the futures in Scala.
+Ruf provides futures in JRuby by wrapping the futures in Scala.

 ## Examples